rcrowley/talk-securing-and-extending-puppet/slides.md

 	foo.example.com
 	*.bar.example.com

-* Wildcards are a bad idea without some help.
+	*

-* Help comes in a few slides.
+* A bad idea when there are untrusted clients.